 After seeing the conscious changes in the interior design and architecture industries to create sustainable designs and reduce their carbon footprint, Diana Adams noticed they were also simultaneously creating excessive waste.
 This led Adams to be inspired to make her own products using their leftovers into her a line of art and décor.
 Her collection of ceramics are made from upcycled pots, leftover marketing samples, and scraps from upholstery/buildings.

 The pieces can be used to house your many plants, flowers from the market, or any odds-and-ends you have!
 We are obsessed with their brightly colored planters and her made-to-order bathroom vanity accessories!

 During a trip to her native Ethiopia, founder Liya Kebede met with traditional weavers who no longer had a market for their craft.
-This inspired her to create lemlem, an artisan-driven collection of beautiful hanmade goods made entirely in Africa.
-A portion of their sales goes to the lemlem foundation, a non-profit organization with the mission of connecting women artisans in Africa to healthcare, education, and jobs.
+This inspired her to create lemlem, an artisan-driven collection of beautiful handmade goods made entirely in Africa.
+A portion of their sales goes to the Lemlem Foundation, a non-profit organization with the mission of connecting women artisans in Africa to healthcare, education, and jobs.

 We love lemlem’s relaxed and ethereal aesthetic, and their beautiful lightweight cotton dresses and tops.
 You can find lemlem online, or at many retailers across the country including Fred Segal, Bloomingdale’s, Saks Fifth Avenue, and Intermix.